Robert-van-Engelen/Forth500/manual.md

 | `CATCH`  | ( _xt_ -- ...
 0 ) or ( _xt_ -- _x_ ) | execute _xt_, if an exception _x_ occurs then restore the stack and return _x_, otherwise return 0
 | `'`      | ( "name" -- _xt_ )                   | (tick) returns the execution token of "name" on the stack
 | `[']`    | ( "name" -- ; -- _xt_ )              | compiles "name" as an execution token literal _xt_

+`ABORT` and `ABORT"` return control to the keyboard to enter commands.

 Note that `test ABORT" test failed"` throws -2 if `test` leaves a nonzero on the stack.
 This construct can be used to check return values and perform